kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/kustomization/helmcharts/_index.md

 - bug fixes
 - critical security issues
-- additional fields that are analogous to flags passed to `helm template`
+- additional fields that are analogous to flags passed to `helm template`, except for flags such as `post-renderer` that allow arbitrary commands to be executed

 We will not add support for:

 - private repository or registry authentication
 - OCI registries
-- other large features that increase the complexity and security of the feature
+- other large features that increase the complexity of the feature and/or have significant security implications

 ### Future support
 The next iteration of the helm inflation generator will take the form of a KRM function, which will have